-- Make ahead of time and store in an airtight container in a cool dark cupboard for up to 1 year.
+- Make ahead of time and store in an airtight container in a cupboard or your pantry for up to 1 year.

 - I like to store mine in these glass jars.
-They are easy to use, and I can label them and place them in my pantry.
+They are easy to use, and I can label them with the date and place them in my pantry.

 How to use this rub:

 - Pat your turkey dry with paper towels and brush with a little oil.

 - Apply the creole rub evenly on the surface of the turkey and under the breast skin.
 Cook the turkey as directed.

 - Discard any remaining rub that has come into contact with raw meat.